Key Takeaway

 Timeline for Recovery

 Telogen effluvium typically peaks three to six months after the triggering event (in this case, rapid weight loss).
 Shedding usually lasts two to six months and then gradually slows as follicles re-enter the growth phase.
 Most people see significant regrowth within six to twelve months after the shedding peaks.
 Patience is key.
-The recovery timeline can feel slow, but the follicles are not damaged and will produce new hair.
+The recovery timeline can feel slow, but the follicles aren't damaged and will produce new hair.

 Related Questions